Practical knowledge2025-07-01T12:04:29+02:00

 Driving licence rules for Driving licence categories

-Motorbike - category A
+Motorcycle - category A

 Motorcycles are divided into categories A1, A2 and A